What is causation and causality?

 I can’t really debate this but the human being is genetically and psychologically ‘hard-wired’ for causal connections.
 Caveman (or woman) would have observed that lions are dangerous.
 Lions are a cause of death – it’s that simple.
+Avoiding being eaten by lions was a good idea.
 Causality was terribly important for the survival of our species.

 Someone in the back of my mind is banging with that question, “But surely trauma is a cause of mental illness?”
-Yes – it is but it does not explain why some people don’t become mentally ill after suffering some pretty appalling traumas.
+Yes – it is but it does not explain why some people don’t become mentally ill after suffering some pretty appalling traumas, or why some who experience relatively minor traumas become very ill.
 ‘A cause’ is not ‘the cause’.
 Nonetheless, people will search their memories for things that are of ‘causal significance’ to them – that something or things that explain why they are the way they are.
 Did I say that was wrong?
 I did not!
-The bottom line is that when people find the root cause from their search for meaning, they are still stuck often times.
+The bottom line is that when people find the root cause from their search for meaning, they are still often time stuck.
 How?
 They simply cannot unravel the past and put it back together.
-They spend years trying.
+They may spend years trying.
 I know of one case where a woman was ripped off of £500,000 over two decades trying to unravel her past in therapy – and got nowhere.